 Board games’ gameplay quality can significantly depend on the number of players involved.
 Even though there are recommended player counts on the box, I like to confirm this on BGG, since it more accurately tells me how the gameplay is for a certain player number.

 The group that will play the game can also raise or lower the complexity crossbar a lot.
 If the children are playing on their own, you must remain on the lower end of the age/complexity spectrum.
-However, once a more senior player, who helps the game moving along and assisting others, is involved, more complex games become attainable.
+However, once a more senior player, who helps the game move along and assists others, is involved, more complex games become attainable.

 If we push this further, with cooperative games, there’s no limit on complexity.
 I’ve played Robinson Crusoe (which is regarded as one of the more complex cooperative games) successfully with my 5 yo.
 I concentrated on the strategy and mechanics, while her enjoyment revolved around stories that came along as we were trying to survive on the cursed island.